 Eco Adventures Barbados – A local tour company offering adventures off the beaten track.
 Interact with turtles, or join one of the many guided hikes, learning more about the island’s history, or just strolling along picture-perfect coves through the island’s lush landscapes.
 They have plenty of hikes to choose from for the eco solo.

-Day Tours – Get Your Guide helps you to find top-rated activities and day tours in worldwide destinations including Barbados.
+Day Tours – Get Your Guide helps you to find Barbados day tours and top-rated activities in Barbados.
 Some of the tours have a minimum of 2 people but you can find tours you can join as a solo such as an Exotic Barbados Island tour, a Carlisle Bay clear kayak shipwreck tour, and a walking tour of Bridgetown to learn about the development of the city.
 There are several to choose from and it’s really simple to use.
 Just check the reviews, price and availability then book online.

 Getting Around Barbados

-There are also minibuses which are privately-owned.
+There are also minibuses that are privately owned.
 Instead of being blue, these are yellow with blue stripes and come with a conductor that you pay the money to as you get on.
 You’ll also see white vans with stripes which seem to go everywhere on the island.